-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Azerbaijan energy report

-Oil production remained stable in 2021.
-Previously, it had been decreasing regularly since 2010, by around 4%/year, from 51 Mt to 34.5 Mt in 2020 (-32%).
+Oil production has been decreasing since 2010, by around 4%/year, from 51 Mt to 29 Mt in 2024 (-4% in 2024).
 In the past, foreign investments greatly boosted the country's oil production, which more than tripled between 2004 and 2010, partly with the start of the Shah-Deniz field in 2006.
+The country is collaborating with the OPEC in reducing its crude oil production.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data